beiatrix/beiatrix/src/config/projects/examPlayer.md

 <hr style="border-bottom: 2px solid var(--ion-color-secondary-tint);" />

-In the center of the header is a timer that counts down the time remaining in the current exam module.
-The student has the ability to toggle showing or hiding this timer.
+In the center of the header, a timer counts down the time remaining in the current exam module.
+The student can control whether the timer is visible or hidden.

 ![Timer](https://beiatrix.s3.us-west-1.amazonaws.com/projects/exam-player/timer.gif)

 When a module is about to run out of time, an alert appears indicating that there are 5 minutes remaining.
-If time expires before a student completes the module, the answers they have submitted so far will still be saved.
+If time expires before the student completes the module, the answers they have submitted so far will still be saved.

 ![Timer - 5-Minute Warning](https://beiatrix.s3.us-west-1.amazonaws.com/projects/exam-player/timer-5-minute-warning.jpg)